Sparklers: 4th of July fun or accident waiting to happen?

 - Dispose of sparklers properly.
 Immediately put used sticks in a bucket of water to prevent guests from stepping on or touching one that is still hot.

 Sparklers can be a fun addition to your 4th of July festivities when used with caution, but fireworks should always be left to the professionals.
-“Consumer grade” products can still cause serious injuries or worse, and they are illegal to set off in Ohio.

 However you decide to celebrate the 4th of July this year, we hope you and your family have a fun and safe holiday!